apache/flink-statefun/docs/content/docs/sdk/python.md

 This code declares a greeter function that will be [registered](#serving-functions) under the logical type name `com.example.fns/greeter`.
 Type names must take the form `<namesapce>/<name>`.
 It contains a single `ValueSpec`, which is implicitly scoped to the current address and stores an integer.

-Every time a message is sent a greeter instance, it is interpreted as a `string` represting the users name.
+Every time a message is sent a greeter instance, it is interpreted as a `string` representing the users name.
 Both messages and state are strongly typed - either one of the default [built-in types]({{< ref "docs/sdk/appendix#types" >}}) - or a [custom type](#types).

 The function finally builds a custom greeting for the user.
-The number of times that particular user has been seen so far is queried from the state store and updated and the greeting is sent to the users' inbox (another function type).
+The number of times that particular user has been seen so far is queried from the state store and updated and the greeting is sent to the user's inbox (another function type).

 ## Types

 Stateful Functions strongly types all messages and state values.
-Because they run in a distributed manner and state values are persisted to stable storage, Stateful Functions aims to provide efficient and easy to user serializers.
+Because they run in a distributed manner and state values are persisted to stable storage, Stateful Functions aims to provide efficient and easy to use serializers.

 Out of the box, all SDKs offer a set of highly optimized serializers for common primitive types; boolean, numerics, and strings.
 Additionally, users are encouraged to plug-in custom types to model more complex data structures.